 There are two types of LPA, which cannot be combined into one document.

-Property and Financial Affairs LPAs – appoint an Attorney to manage your property and finances, including running your bank accounts and dealing with your property (but not normally making gifts, or drawing-up your Will).
-You have the choice to specify in your LPA made now that your Property and Financial Affairs Attorney may act either only after you lose capacity; or straight away (perhaps for convenience).
+Property and Financial Affairs LPAs – appoint an Attorney to manage your property and finances, including running your bank accounts and dealing with your home (but not normally making gifts, or drawing-up your Will).
+You have the choice to specify in your LPA, made now, that your Property and Financial Affairs Attorney may act either only after you lose capacity, or straight away (perhaps for convenience).

 Once your LPA has been completed by being signed by you, the Certificate Provider and your Attorneys, you have the choice either:

 - To register with the Office of the Public Guardian (OPG) straight away, so the LPA can be used as soon as it is needed, or

 - To keep the LPA unregistered, “waiting to see” whether the LPA may ever be needed.